RedMadRobot/apexy-ios/tests.md

 This test checks that:
 * HTTP method equals to "GET"
 * HTTP body doesn't exist
-* url equals to "books"
+* URL equals to "books"

 ### Model
 If a model object contains business logic, then this object must be tested.
 For example, if a model object has computed properties where data is formatted.

-You can also test decoding of a model object in the case of complex transformations, for example, converting a string to a date.
+You can also test the decoding of a model object in the case of complex transformations, for example, converting a string to a date.

 ```swift
 /// An abstract access code that has an expiration date